Thanksgiving Day Classic

 The Thanksgiving Day Classic (Classique du jour de l'Action de grâce) is an annual doubleheader held on Thanksgiving in the Canadian Football League (CFL).
 It is typically one of two days in which the league plays on a Monday afternoon; the other is the Labour Day Classic.
-Unlike the Labour Day Classic, the teams in the Thanksgiving Day Classic rotate each year.
 Purolator is the presenting sponsor of the event as of 2022.

-The Montreal Alouettes have traditionally been given hosting duties for the opening game.
-This was originally started in 1997 to compensate for not being part of the Labour Day Classic festivities; Montreal and the various Ottawa franchises normally play on Labour Day when both franchises are active.
-The Alouettes' permanent hosting of Thanksgiving remained in place after Ottawa returned to the league in 2014.
-The Hamilton Tiger-Cats played CFL games annually in all but three years between 1958 and 1982, hosting the vast majority of them; Hamilton also hosted three times in four years from 1990 to 1993 and again hosted a Thanksgiving matchup in 2013 due to stadium construction disrupting their hosting of the 2013 Labour Day Classic.
+The Montreal Alouettes have hosted the Thanksgiving Day Classic most years since 1997 and every year since 2006.
+This was originally started to compensate for not being part of the Labour Day Classic festivities; Montreal and the various Ottawa franchises normally play on Labour Day when both franchises are active.
+The Alouettes' permanent hosting of Thanksgiving remained in place after Ottawa returned to the league in 2014, with the Ottawa Redblacks serving as the permanent away team since 2021.
+Through the 2013 season, there were two Thanksgiving Day Classics each year, with the second being hosted by a rotating team; Montreal has been the lone host all but once since 2015, and Ottawa vs. Montreal the lone matchup every year since 2022.
+The Hamilton Tiger-Cats played CFL games annually in all but three years between 1958 and 1982, hosting the vast majority of them; Hamilton also hosted three times in four years from 1990 to 1993 and again hosted Thanksgiving games in 2013 and 2021.

-Since the CFL's creation in 1958 to the 2018, there have been 120 games played on Thanksgiving Day.
-The 2019 CFL season was the first in league history to feature no games on Thanksgiving Day.
+Since the CFL's creation in 1958 through 2024, there have been 125 games played on Thanksgiving Day.
+The 2019 CFL season was the first and, to date, only time in league history to feature no games on Thanksgiving Day.
 The league scheduled the Classic for the 2020 CFL season, with one game being played on Thanksgiving Day.
 However, due to financial issues stemming from the COVID-19 pandemic in Canada, the entire 2020 CFL season was cancelled and this game was not played.

-Despite Canadian Thanksgiving being a legal holiday in the United States (as Columbus Day or Indigenous Peoples' Day), none of the CFL's American teams ever played the Thanksgiving Day Classic.
-The games have also not been televised live in the United States since 2009, although one of the two was broadcast on tape-delay in 2013.
+Despite Canadian Thanksgiving being a legal holiday in the United States (Columbus Day at the time), none of the CFL's American teams ever played the Thanksgiving Day Classic during the league's presence there in the mid-1990s.